hermben/ToolManagementApp/README.md

 o	Azure AD login

 <!-- Installation -->
-##Installation
+## Installation

-###Database Installation
+### Database Installation
-1. Please download the database file provided in this link and use the restore Database function of Microsoft SQL server to install the database.
+1. Please download the database file "datatoolDB" provided in the backend file project and use the restore Database function of Microsoft SQL server to install the database.

 /…….
 2. Run MSSql server service